chaturya3/Memories-Gallery/README.md

 # Overview:
 A simple app where users would be able to add multiple images with title,short message,captions & tags to the gallery.
 # Features:
-- Authentication with JWT for users.(Including google Signin).
+- Authentication with JWT for users.
 - After login, the user will be able to navigate to a dashboard page - In the dashboard the user should be able to Create/Read/Update/Delete the gallery image.
 - Saved the above information on a MongoDB database.